From sourcing materials, to using like-minded manufacturing facilities, sustainability is integral to how we do things at FLŌA…

 To explain things a little further, Bluesign is a comprehensive Input Stream Management System that covers all environment, health and safety aspects within the textile manufacturing chain.
 This makes a big difference, and ensures we have a responsible supply chain right from the beginning.

 After some trials and textile research, Suedwolle began supplying us with Merino wool.
 Our particular wool comes from their Mount Hesse Merino Sheep Station in Victoria, Australia.
+Not only is the wool sustainable, the whole farm is.

 Once we had the materials taken care of, we needed somewhere to manufacture them.
 We had to find facilities that operated with a sustainable approach, but still met our high expectations for quality.